a device which keeps material moving in a tank or vessel; the movement may be required to prevent settling and to mix material

 prime mover

-driver of the machine; it may be an electric, steam, gas or diesel powered
+driver of the machine; it may be wind, water, electric, steam, gas or diesel powered

 sensory inspection